clayton14/scene-2-uwmf/doc/Reference.md

 invisible.
 Walls always face either east, north, south or west.
 In other words, you can’t create diagonal walls.

+	Walls are normally squares, but they don’t have to be.
+At the moment, Scene 2 UWMF and the latest stable version of ECWolf (1.3.3) only support square walls.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot